ashishtayal89/mernguide/README.md

 - **Basic Rule for Custom Hooks**

   1. Name of every custom hook should start with **use**, so that react can identify that the function is a hook.
-  2. Every call to a custom hook has its own isolated state.
+  2. **Every call to a custom hook has its own isolated state**.
 So calling the same custom hook from 2 different components or the same component will create 2 isolated state.
   3. 2 components sharing same hook(custom hook) don't share the state.
   4. Every custom hook takes an input and returns an output.
   5. You can pass the result of one hook into another.
 This is general to all hooks not specific to custom hook.